abenipa3/modern-js-basics/README.md

 My goal is to get a refresher on modern JavaScript, kind of as a prerequisite for VueJS.

 This repo will also include:
-- Assignments (if the course provides it)
+- ~~Assignments (if the course provides it)~~
+- JS files created for each lesson.
 - Wiki, which includes notes/reviews of what I've learned.
+(WIP)

 ## How to Run
 Since I also have PHP installed locally, I run this command: